"HUMANITY SPRINGS INTO EXISTENCE WITH POETRY"

 Translated from the Albanian

-This interview followed the release and publication of a document from the secret state archives of the Communist period, revealing the obscure inner workings of the regime’s repressive organs preceding Visar Zhiti’s arrest and eventual sentencing to thirteen years in prison for the crime of writing poetry which deviated from the Socialist Realism ideal, containing “grave ideological errors” that “distorted” and “blackened reality”.
+This interview followed the release and publication of a document from the secret state archives of the Communist period, revealing the obscure inner workings of the regime’s repressive organs preceding Visar Zhiti’s arrest and his eventual sentencing to thirteen years in prison for the crime of writing poetry which deviated from the Socialist Realism ideal, containing “grave ideological errors” that “distorted” and “blackened reality”.
 Following a report by Miti Tona, the head of the Press Department at the Naim Frashëri State Publishing Company, the mobilization of these backdoor political channels comprised the involvement of the Politburo all the way up to Ramiz Alia, at the time the Secretary of the Central Committee of the Labor Party.

 Visar Zhiti, you are a well-known personage, a man of letters, writer, ex minister, ex deputy, and a man who has suffered on his back the ordeals and tribulations of the Communist regime.

 Thank you for the invitation and kind words.
 You said, ex deputy, ex minister… I am glad you did not also say ex human.
 Because a time has come that we may say ex human, too.
 Or ex friend, ex companion, ex brother, etc. etc.

 I mentioned, in fact, that in our country absurdities are happening… And that perhaps to you these documents may not seem that absurd, although you may have remained surprised yourself.